kinderhead/french2-site/src/assets/pronoms-written-2.md

 ## **Les pronoms diréct et indiréct**

-Convert the following five sentences to use direct or indirect object pronouns.
+Rewrite the sentences, replacing the proper noun with a direct or indirect pronoun.

 1. Ils veulent manger a McDonald’s.